Google Forums API avatar

 }

-• page_processed – one event per successfully pushed forums page (default $0.02 per page).
+• Page Processed - one event per successfully pushed page of forum results (about 10 results per page).

-When the PRODUCTION environment variable is not set to true, the Actor runs in local testing mode: it logs what would be charged, but does not perform any real charges.
+When the PRODUCTION environment variable is not set to true, the Actor runs in local-testing mode and only logs what it would charge.

 cd ApifyGoogleForums